Venice Cup: 2015

 In 2015 the Venice Cup was held in Chennai (formerly Madras), India.
 It was won by France, with USA2 taking silver.
 England beat the Netherlands in the bronze medal play-off.

 2017

 In 2017 the Venice Cup was held in Lyon, France.
 It was won by China, with England taking silver.
 Sweden beat Poland in the bronze medal play-off.

 2019

 In 2019 the Venice Cup was held in Wuhan, China.
 It was won by Sweden, with China taking silver.
 England beat Netherlands in the bronze medal play-off.

 2022

-In 2022 the Venice Cup was held in Salsomaggiore, Italy.
+The tournament was scheduled for 2021 but was held in Salsomaggiore, Italy in 2022 due to the COVID-19 pandemic.
 It was won by Sweden, with Turkiye taking silver.
+England and Poland shared the bronze medal.

+2023

-England beat Poland in the bronze medal play-off.
+The tournament was held in Marrakech, Italy in 2023.
+It was won by Israel, with Turkiye taking silver.
+China beat Norway in the bronze medal play-off.